 This recipe was inspired by the homemade granola served The Inn at Occidental in Sonoma County, CA. With crispy clusters of old-fashioned oats, nuts, seeds, dried fruits, toasted coconut, golden honey and wheat germ, it’s both delicious and nutritious.
-Only problem is that once you try it, you’ll turn your nose up at the boxed stuff — you’ll become a granola snob.
+Once you try it, you’ll turn your nose up at the boxed stuff — you’ll become a granola snob.

-Feel free to substitute any nuts, seeds or dried fruits that you like.
-Enjoy!
+As long as you keep the ratios the same, it’s fine to substitute any nuts, seeds or dried fruits that you like.

 - 2-1/2 cups old-fashioned rolled oats

 - 1/8 teaspoon salt

 - 1/2 cup vegetable oil

 - 1 cup dried fruits (such as cranberries, raisins, cherries, chopped apricots, currants, etc.)

 - Preheat the oven to 325 degrees F. Line a 13 x 18-inch rimmed baking sheet with heavy duty aluminum foil.